Certain things I do just have ‘HSP’ written all over them.

 If You Do These 7 Things, You’re Probably an HSP

-1. You are sensitive to others’ emotions — you may think they’re mad at you (even though you did nothing wrong).
+1. You may think someone is mad at you (even though you did nothing wrong).

 I cannot tell you how many times I’ve walked into a new place and thought, “Gee, everyone hates me.”
 I know that can’t be true.
 These people don’t know me at all.
 How could they possibly hate me?
 I also tend to think that people are upset with me a lot.
 Why?
 I don’t know.
 They just are.